travis-ci/docs-travis-ci-com/user/languages/python.md

 ## Specifying Test Script

-Python projects need to provide `script` key in their `.travis.yml` to specify what command to run tests with.
-For example, if your project is tested by running nosetests, specify it like this:
+Python projects need to provide the `script` key in their `.travis.yml` to specify what command to run tests with.

+For example, if your project uses nosetests:

     # command to run tests
     script: nosetests

-if you need to run `make test` instead:
+if it uses `make test` instead:

     script: make test

-and so on.

-In case `script` key is not provided in `.travis.yml` for Python projects, Python builder will print a message and fail the build.
+If you do not provide a `script` key in a Python project, Travis CI prints a message and fails the build.

 ## Dependency Management

-### Travis CI uses pip
+### pip

-By default Travis CI use `pip` to manage your project's dependencies.
-It is possible (and common) to override dependency installation command as described in the [general build configuration](/user/customizing-the-build/) guide.
+By default Travis CI uses `pip` to manage python dependencies.
+If you have a `requirements.txt` file, Travis CI runs `pip install -r requirements.txt` during the `install` phase of the build.

-The exact default command is
+Note: If you're running in the container-based infrastructure without access to `sudo` you need to install dependencies in the home dirctory instead:

-    pip install -r requirements.txt
+	install: pip install --user -r requirements.txt

-which is very similar to what [Heroku build pack for Python](https://github.com/heroku/heroku-buildpack-python/) uses.
+###	Custom Dependency Management

+To override the default `pip` dependency management, alter the `before_install` step as described in [general build configuration](customizing-the-build/#Customizing-the-Installation-Step) guide.

 ### Pre-installed packages

-Travis CI pre-installs a few packages in each virtualenv by default to ease running tests:
+Travis CI installs the following packages by default in each virtualenv:

 - pytest
 - nose